iem-projects/WILMAmix/README.md

 data on disk, for later retrieval. optionally, the satellites might do some pre-processing of the signal.

-MINTmix controls the satellites, so they know what to do.
+WILMix controls the satellites, so they know what to do.

-MINTmix architecture
+WILMix architecture
 --------------------
-MINTmix has two components:
+WILMix has two components:
-- MINTmix: a GUI running on the GOD machine. it allows the user to configure and monitor the SMi's.
+- WILMix: a GUI running on the GOD machine. it allows the user to configure and monitor the SMi's.
-- MINTsm : the daemon running on the SMi's that does what the MINTmix requests.
+- WILMAsm : the daemon running on the SMi's that does what the WILMix requests.

 Communication
 -------------
-MINTmix discovers the SMi's by use of ZeroConf.
+WILMix discovers the SMi's by use of ZeroConf.
 All control communication is done via [OSC](http://opensoundcontrol.org).
 Audio data is sent back to GOD using RTSP/RTP, using a user-selected codec (currently: L16).

-Dependencies (MINTmix)
+Dependencies (WILMix)
 ----------------------
 + python
 + python-pyside.qtcore